Polk County Property Appraiser - NOTICE OF INTENT TO AWARD

 The deadline to file is March 1st.

-Please view the Help Video for online filing instructions.
+Please view the Help Files for online filing instructions.
 Click here for more information about property tax exemptions.

 Exemptions you may apply for online: